 GARROW and COSSYAH STATES, -Assam.
+Hilly and

-Hilly and mountainous; numerous streams.
+mountainous; numerous streams.

-COOCH BEHAR,-Bengal.
+Cooch Behar,-Bengal.
 Level; slope to S.E.

 N.E.
 FRONTIER: ASSAM,-N. of Burmah.
-In Intersected by Brahmapootra, which receives the drainage of the sub-Himalaya from the N.; Garrows, Cossyahs, and Nagas from the S.: numerous clumps of abrupt hills.

-Bhotan,-Foot of E. section of Himalaya.
+Intersected by Brahmapootra, which receives the drainage of the sub-Himalaya from the N.; Garrows, Cossyahs, Nagas from the S.: numerous clumps of abrupt hills.
+BHOTAN,-Foot of E. section of Himalaya.
 Imperfectly known: a table-land resting on the sub-Himalaya, which rise from 5,000 to 6,000 ft. above Assam.
 NAGA TRIBES,-Upper Assam.
-Range of dividing Burmah from the British dominions.
-Range of mountains precipitous mountains.
+Range of mo Range of mountains dividing Burmah from the British dominions.

-TIPPERAH, - Bengal.
-Wild hilly regions: fertile tracts on Megna.
+TIPPERAH,-Bengal.
+Wild hilly regions: fertile tracts

+on Megna.

 Muneepoor,-Burmese frontier.
-Valley, enclosed by
+Valley, enclosed by precipitous mountains.

-CHITTAGONG, -Mouths of Brahmapootra, and N.E. side of Bay of Bengal.
+CHITTAGONG,-Mouths of Brahmapootra, and N.E. side

+of Bay of Bengal.
 Sea-coast: plains,-backed by parallel ranges of lofty mountains, throwing off spurs in a W. direction.
 Drainage from E. to W.

-ARRACAN, -E. side of Bay of Bengal.
+Arracan,-E. side of Bay of Bengal.
 Extensive flats, intersected by numerous navigable salt-water creeks: ranges of mountains extending N. and S. Islands and fine harbours.